paddy74/basicppmsa/README.md

 # C++ Microservice Template

-A drop-in template for a microservice built with the C++ REST SDK.
+This library is developed to allow for the rapid implementation of a microservice using the [C++ REST SDK](https://github.com/Microsoft/cpprestsdk).

 ## Getting Started